dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-RoundTrips) Solution SHALL allow for multiple round trips or multiple reads/writes between one set of Sender and Receiver devices.
 - (Req-ReceiverTrust) If any Intermediary is required - the Receiver device SHOULD evaluate the trustworthiness of the Intermediary using a list of trusted/approved intermediaries.
 - (Req-Preview) Solution SHOULD allow for extensibility and discoverable extensions (preview of share invitation).
-- (Req-RedemptionHandling) ShareURL SHOULD route Receiver to redeem Provisioning Information using the designated Credential Management Application (e.g. Wallet).
+- (Req-RedemptionHandling) Shared Provisioning Information SHOULD route Receiver to redeem Provisioning Information using the designated Credential Management Application (e.g. Wallet).

 # Review of existing solutions

 A number of existing solutions / protocols have been reviewed in order to be used for secure credential transfer based on the requirements: GSS-API, Kerberos, AWS S3, email, Signal.
 None of the existing protocols comply with the requirements; the effort of modifying the existing protocols has been accessed to be significantly higher than introducing a new solution to solve this problem.
+The goal of the {{Tigress}} draft is not to define a new encryption or secure message exchange protocol, but rather a standardized mechanism of exchanging access-specific encrypted credential information.

 ## Arbitrary Messaging Channel (Email / WhatsApp / SMS / Signal / etc.)